permazen/permazen/LAYOUT.md

 # Permazen Key/Value Database Structure

-This file describes how objects, indexes, and meta-data are mapped into the key/value store.
+Permazen builds a database for persisting Java objects on top of a transactional `byte[]` array key/value store, where the keys are sorted lexicographically.
+Permazen encodes meta-data (including schema information), object state, and indexes into key/value pairs as described in this document.

+Note: The `jsck` CLI command performs a consistency check of a Permazen key/value database to verify it is consistent with this document.

 ## Storage ID's

-Storage ID's are unsigned 32-bit values.
-They are encoded into `byte[]` arrays by the class [`UnsignedIntEncoder`](http://permazen.github.io/permazen/site/apidocs/io/permazen/util/UnsignedIntEncoder.html), which means they can have variable length from 1 to 5 bytes (but typically 3).

-Encoded storage ID's are used as prefixes for keys corresponding to specific object types, indexes, etc.
+Storage ID's are unsigned 32-bit values that identify a range of related keys.
+Encoded storage ID's are used as prefixes for keys corresponding to specific object types, indexes, meta-data, etc.

+To generate a `byte[]` array key prefix from a storage ID, the ID is encoded by [`UnsignedIntEncoder`](http://permazen.github.io/permazen/site/apidocs/io/permazen/util/UnsignedIntEncoder.html).
+Depending on the ID's value, the resulting `byte[]` array will be from 1 to 5 bytes.
+Typically, i.e., when using the [`DefaultStorageIdGenerator`](http://permazen.github.io/permazen/site/apidocs/io/permazen/DefaultStorageIdGenerator.html), it will be 3 bytes.

+Storage ID's must be greater than zero.

 ## Object ID's

 Objects are uniquely identified by their Object ID.
 An object ID is a 64-bit value consisting of the concatenation of:

 * The storage ID corresponding to the object's type
-* The object's unique instance ID
+* The object's unique random instance ID

 An object's instance ID is a randomly chosen value.